-TOP LADY AND BUTTOM GENTLEMAN FORWARD AND BACK.
-(They dance toward each other, and back to places.) - 4 Immediately after, TOP GENTLEMAN AND BOTTOM LADY, FORWARD AND BACK, - 4 TOP LADY AND BOTTOM GENTLEMAN GIVE RIGHT HANDS AND TURN; BOTTOM LADY AND TOP GENTLEMAN SAME, 8 TOP LADY AND BOTTOM GENTLEMAN GIVE LEFT HANDS AND TURN; BOTTOM LADY AND TOP GENTLEMAN SAME, 8 TOP LADY AND BOTTOM GENTLEMAN GIVE BOTH HANDS AND TURN; BOTTOM LADY AND TOP GENTLEMAN SAME, 8 TOP LADY AND BOTTOM GENTLEMAN Dos-it-dos.
-(They forward towards each other, go round each other back to back, and return backward to places,) 4 BOTTOM LADY AND TOP GENTLEMAN, Dos-à-dos, 4 Top couple give RIGHT HANDS AND TURN once and a half round; after which, the top lady turns each gentleman round with left hand; and at same time, top gentleman turns each lady round with left hand.
-Every time, after turning each lady and gentleman round with left hands, the top couple meet and turn with right hands, until they get at bottom of line, when they join hands (crossing their hands) and chasse up the centre, take their places at head of line; then promenade (countermarch) down the outside; all follow-ladies to the right, gentlemen to the left; join partners at bottom, chassé up to places; after which, top couple join hands and chassé down the middle, and take places below the last couple, and thus become the bottom couple.
-The couple that was next to the top couple at bottom couple.
-The couple that was next to the top couple and re-commences commencement, now becomes top couple, and re-commences and performs the figures as above described.
+easures Top Gentleman and Bottom Lady forward and back, 4 TOP LADY AND BOTTOM GENTLEMAN GIVE RIGHT HANDS AND , TURN; BOTTOM LADY AND TOP GENTLEMAN SAME, .
+8 TOP LADY AND BOTTOM GENTLEMAN GIVE LEFT HANDS AND , TURN; BOTTOM LADY AND TOP GENTLEMAN SAME, . .
+8 TOP LADY AND BOTTOM GENTLEMAN GIVE BOTH HANDS AND , TURN; BOTTOM LADY AND TOP GENTLEMAN SAME, . .
+8 TOP LADY AND BOTTOM GENTLEMAN Dos.d-dos.
+(They for- ward towards each other, go round each other back to back, and return backward to places,) 4 BOTTOM LADY AND TOP GENTLEMAN Dos-d-dos, 4 m - a 1 10

+Top Couple give Right Hands and Turn once and a half round, after which, the top lady turns each gentleman round with left hand; and at same time, top gentleman turns each lady round with left hand.
+Every time, after turning each lady and gentleman round with left hands, the top couple meet and turn with right hands, until they get at bottom of line, when they join hands, (crossing their hands,) and chassé up the centre, take their places at head of line; then promenade (countermarch) down the outside; all follow-ladies to the right, gentlemen to the left; join partners at bottom, chassé up to places; after which, top couple join hands and chassé down the middle, and take places below last couple, and thus become the bottom couple.
+The couple that was next to the top couple at commencement, now becomes top couple, and re-commences and performs the figures as above described.
 After all the couples have gone through the figures, and regained original places, they ALL FORWARD AND BACK, forward again and turn partners, thus ending the dance.